David Peterson of the Mets hands the ball to manager...

 David Peterson of the Mets hands the ball to manager Carlos Mendoza as he is removed from a game against the Philadelphia Phillies in the fourth inning at Citi Field on Friday.
 Credit: Jim McIsaac

-He was speaking about this stage of the baseball calendar — the postseason push — and the run the Mets have been on lately when he acknowledged the reality: Sometimes, with fun comes stress.
+He was speaking about this stage of the baseball calendar — the postseason push — and the run the Mets have been on lately when he acknowledged the reality: Sometimes with fun comes stress.

-“There are really high highs,” the Mets' president of baseball operations said.
-“And there are heartbreaks, as well.
+“There are really high highs,” the Mets’ president of baseball operations said, “and there are heartbreaks as well.
 And we’re at a point of the season where the emotions are heightened in both directions, and that’s a really good thing.”

-It was less of a good thing for the 41,474 at Citi Field who watched the Mets’ first loss of the week (and just their fifth loss in 21 games).
+It was less of a good thing for the 41,474 at Citi Field who watched the Mets’ first loss of the week (and only their fifth in 21 games).
 With Atlanta’s loss to Miami, however, they maintained a two-game cushion in the race for the final National League playoff berth.
 The Queens crowd cheered for the first time in a couple of hours when that 4-3 game went final.

 Taking the night off from being unstoppable, the Mets did little well.
-Jose Iglesias went 2-for-4 with a home run and a double; the rest of the lineup finished 2-for-26.
+Jose Iglesias went 2-for-4 with a home run and a double; the rest of the lineup was 2-for-26.
 J.D.
 Martinez is 0-for-his-last-31.
 Pete Alonso dropped a routine pop-up, Luis Torrens gave up five steals and Starling Marte made a misplay in rightfield.

 It was the pitching, though, that told the story of the night.
-Manager Carlos Mendoza pulled David Peterson from a two-run game after 3 2/3 innings and 64 pitches.
+Manager Carlos Mendoza pulled David Peterson from a two-run game after 3 2⁄3 innings and 64 pitches.
 Peterson clearly was not in top form — he had allowed eight hits and four runs and had another runner on base — but it nonetheless represented a very quick hook.

 “The second time through [the lineup], they were putting together some really good at-bats,” Mendoza said.
 “They made some good adjustments and they put the barrel on the ball.
 I thought I needed to be aggressive there and it didn’t work.”